snowplow/composable-cdp-with-predictive-ml-modeling-accelerator/content/introduction/_index.md

 #### Prerequisites

 {{% notice tip %}}
-Complete our [Advanced Analytics for Web](https://docs.snowplow.io/advanced-analytics-web-accelerator) accelerator if you don't have any Snowplow modelled web data in your warehouse yet.
+Complete our [Advanced Analytics for Web](https://docs.snowplow.io/accelerators/web/) accelerator if you don't have any Snowplow modelled web data in your warehouse yet.
 You don't need a working Snowplow pipeline, a sample events dataset is provided.
 {{% /notice %}}

 **Predictive ML Modelling**
 - Snowplow modelled web data (*page views*, *sessions* and *users*) stored in your Databricks warehouse
 - Conversion events, these can be derived from a Snowplow tracked event or using other sources like Salesforce data.
-If you're using the sample events from the Advanced Analytics for Web accelerator, we have provided a table of converted users to upload in chapter one.
 - Databricks account and a user with access to create schemas and tables
 - Use of a Databricks ML Cluster on runtime 11.2

 **Data Activation**
+- Snowplow modelled web data (*page views*, *sessions* and *users*) stored in your Databricks warehouse
 - Hightouch account and a user with admin role